Barokai/FurnitAR/docs/index.markdown

 ## Introduction

-This paper describes technical backgrounds and logic of FurnitAR, which features are implemented and how they work and what can be done for in future development.
+This paper describes technical backgrounds and logic of FurnitAR, which features are implemented, how they work and what can be done for in the future.

 ## Design